-- Premium earnings generally rise in the spring and summer months, largely a factor of increased premiums related to seasonal vehicles. - With the exception of the period January to March, the Auto Fund generates positive cash flows from operations.
+- Premium earnings generally rise in the spring and summer months, largely a factor of increased premiums related to seasonal vehicles. - With the exception of the period January to March, the Auto Fund generally generates positive cash flows from operations.
 Cash is typically low in this period as the Auto Fund pays annual premium taxes to the province in March and there are higher claim outflows from the winter driving season.
-Operating cash flows are generally strong throughout the remaining nine months of the year and during these months excess cash generated is directed to investments. - The decrease in the RSR during the fourth quarter of 2021 was caused by the accrual of the \$285.0 million rebate to policyholders.
-In 2020, the fourth quarter results were caused by the downturn of the economic markets that occurred due to the onset of the COVID-19 pandemic.
+Operating cash flows are generally strong throughout the remaining nine months of the year and during these months excess cash generated is directed to investments.
+In 2022, positive cash flows were not generated during the first quarter due to the payment of rebates to policyholders. - The decrease in the RSR during the fourth quarter of 2022 was caused by the accrual of the \$89.3 million rebate to policyholders.